Vnboi2004/FE-Restaurant-01/README.md

 # Website Restaurant 01

-No responsive design for tablets and mobile yet, I will update it as soon as possible
+I will update it as soon as possible